M-arcus/cloudron-docs/docs/documentation/server.md

 ## Identifying the container of an app

 Cloudron creates app containers with the `location` and `appId` label set.
-For example, to find the container id of the app running on the `redmine` subdomain:
+For example, to find the container id of the app running on the `redmine.smartserver.io` domain:

 ```
-docker ps -f label=location=redmine
+docker ps -f label=fqdn=redmine.smartserver.io
 ```

 ## VPS Quirks